Emerging Business Model – SPICE

 Southwest is a “Firm of Endearment” or “FOE” in the airline industry.
 For example, Southwest did not furlough employees following the September 11 attacks.
 They carried the additional cost to take care of their employees.
 In contrast to most airline employees, Southwest employees radiate a positive attitude, take care of customers, and have some “fun” at work — and Southwest is consistently profitable in an industry that is overwhelmed with losses.

-I highly recommend reading “Firms of Endearment” to clearly see the data that supports the connection between doing business in a way that makes the world better and enhancing profits.
+I highly recommend reading “Firms of Endearment” to see the data that supports the connection between doing business in a way that makes the world better and enhancing profits.

 Have you read any good books lately?